Are you stuck in guilt, self-condemnation, or trying to forgive yourself for something wrong you have done and can’t find how?

 3. Treat yourself like you would treat a friend

-You are just as human as anyone else and are prone to mistake.
+You are just as human as anyone else and are prone to mistakes.

 4. Accept God’s love

-The concept of God’s love is learning to receive what you don’t deserve.
+Receiving God’s love is learning to receive what you don’t deserve.
 God loves us for who we are.
-What we do or don’t do cannot increase or reduce His love towards us.
+What we do or don’t do cannot increase or reduce His love toward us.

 The more you learn to accept God’s love, the more you develop the habit of not deserving everything you get, and the easier forging yourself becomes.

-If the most holy God (who doesn’t make mistakes) can forgive you for your wrongs, why shouldn’t you (a frail person) forgive someone who has offended (this time, yourself).
+If the holiest God (who doesn’t make mistakes) can forgive you for your wrongs, why shouldn’t you (a frail person) forgive someone who has offended (this time, yourself)?

 5. Intentionally refuse to punish yourself

 When we don’t forgive ourselves, we try to make ourselves pay for what we have done.
 Insist on not paying for what you have done.